Tim sat

 “These decodable books - I love...
 They develop in complexity as they go along.
 Once children learn the sound correspondences through blending and segmenting activities and practise these skills in the code knowledge you can start practising these skills reading decodable text.
 There is quite a bit of material here (in the SPELD SA Phonic books) that you can practise on, which is another reason why I like the books.
 In many decodable readers all you'll get is 4 or 5 words.
 Not only have you got that, you've got two sentences to read on one page.
 These develop in complexity as they go along.
 Books like this are a huge help.”
 John Walker - Sounds-Write Founder

-Elizabeth Close is an Anangu woman from the Pitjantjatjara and Yankunytjatjara language groups in the APY Lands in outback South Australia.
+Elizabeth Close is an Anangu woman from the Pitjantjatjara and Yankunytjatjara language groups in the APY Lands in Outback South Australia.
 She was born in Adelaide and spent much of her upbringing in remote communities, learning her language and receiving cultural education.